datascienceguide/datascienceguide.github.io/_posts/classification/2016-10-29-naive-bayes-classifier.md

 The foundation for the bayesian approach is bayes theorem.
 I recommond you read this primer on an intuitive (and short) explanation of [Bayes' theroem](http://betterexplained.com/articles/an-intuitive-and-short-explanation-of-bayes-theorem/) and [understanding bayes' theorem with ratios](http://betterexplained.com/articles/understanding-bayes-theorem-with-ratios/).

-## Bayes' Theorem
+# Bayes' Theorem

-Let's say we have event A and event B which are ___independant___ of each other.
-The key assumption here is that A and B have to be independant for bayes theorem to be true.
-Now we are trying to determine the probability of event A when B is observed.
+Let's say we have event A and event B. We are trying to determine the probability of event A when B is observed.

 The idea is that the probability of event B times the probability of B when A is observed is equal to the probability of A times the probability of B when A is observed.
 In equation: